BS in Mechanical Engineering Technology: Mechatronics Emphasis

 *Math and reading only on a 1600 point scale (test date after 3/1/2016).
 SAT score of 1380 required for 2400 point scale (test date before 3/1/2016).

-Explore the exciting intersection of mechanical engineering and electronics in mechatronics courses at GCU.
-Apply today for enrollment in our mechanical engineering mechatronics emphasis program and prepare to pursue a future on the forefront of scientific innovation.
+Explore the synergy of mechanical engineering and electronics with mechatronics courses at GCU.
+Apply now to our bachelor’s in mechanical engineering technology: mechatronics program and step into the future of innovation.